Housing & Stipend

 Find out more about the types of accommodation available

-All accepted participants will receive a stipend of $2700, which should cover much of the cost of travel, housing, and meals for the three-week institute.
+All accepted participants will receive a stipend of $2,850 (taxable income), which will help cover travel, accommodations, and meals for the 3-weeks of the Institute.

 Northeastern University is conveniently located in the heart of Boston, 6.5 miles from Boston Logan International Airport with access to multiple subway and bus lines on the main campus.
 Area attractions include the Museum of Fine Arts, Symphony Hall, Fenway Park, and many shopping and dining destinations.

 The Northeastern Campus has multiple à la carte dining options as well as two convenience stores.
 Additional grocers and pharmacies are located within a ten-minute walk from campus.

 We have reserved a limited number of residence hall rooms for participants who elect to stay on-campus during the Institute.
 These are located in the International Village Complex at Northeastern University, which offers enhanced semi-private and full-private single accommodations in fully air-conditioned state-of-the-art residence halls.

 Rooms are equipped with twin-sized bed, desk, chair, dresser and closet.
 Linens are provided for all participants.
 All buildings have complimentary Wi-Fi.
 Northeastern’s state-of-the-art residence halls offer air conditioning, laundry facilities, secure access control and 24-hour proctored front desks as well as complimentary Wi-Fi internet.

 All bedrooms have windows with standard mini-blinds.
 Beds will be made-up upon arrival to include 1 flat sheet, 1 fitted sheet, 1 pillow with pillowcase, and 1 thermal blanket.
 Additionally, participants will have 2 bath towels, hand towels, and face cloth.
 The rates for these rooms are as follows: